ppotturi/adp-software-templates/templates/adp-frontend-template-node/skeleton/README.md

 scripts/test -w
 ```

-## CI pipeline
+## CI & CD Pipeline

-This service uses the ADP CI pipeline.
+This service uses the [ADP Common Pipelines](https://github.com/DEFRA/adp-pipeline-common) for Builds and Deployments.

 ### AppConfig - KeyVault References
 If the application uses `keyvault references` in `appConfig.env.yaml`, please make sure the variable to be added to keyvault is created in ADO Library variable groups and the reference for the variable groups and variables are provided in `build.yaml` like below.